incountry/sdk-java/README.md

     *
     * @param country   country code of the record
     * @param key the record's key
-    * @return TRUE when record was deleted
+    * @return true when record was deleted
     * @throws StorageClientException if validation finished with errors
     * @throws StorageServerException if server connection failed */